catalingavan/logbee.Documentation/source/integrations/REST/index.rst

 REST
 ============================

-You can create logs by consuming the REST endpoint provided by logBee (https://api.logbee.net).
+You can create logs by consuming the REST endpoint provided by logBee.

 .. code-block:: json
     :caption: POST https://api.logbee.net/request-logs